annhilati/playtime-limiter/concept.md

 #### `when`s:
 - time
-- online (bool): only when the player is online
+- online (bool): whether the player has to be online